Something went wrong loading this image.

 5 Tips For Writing A Memorable High School Valedictorian Speech

-You thought earning the highest grades to become the valedictorian in your high school graduating class was tough.
-But, writing a memorable valedictorian speech will be the real challenge.
+Some might assume that earning the highest grades to become the valedictorian in your high school graduating class was tough.
+But anyone who has made it that far will tell you: writing a memorable valedictorian speech is the real challenge.
 After all, as a high point of your class commencement ceremony, this once-in-a-lifetime moment honors not only four years of high school but must encourage everyone to look forward to the future.
 It's a tall order but follow our five tips below to write a valedictorian speech that your audience hears, remembers, and draws inspiration from.

 A helpful way to start is by understanding the unique goal of your valedictorian speech.
 Of course, you want to deliver a fitting send-off message to your graduating class.
 Still, to be memorable, you must also get them excited about the future as if an epic adventure starts soon.
-If you watch the winners in our NSHSS Virtual Valedictorian Speeches, you'll find a recurring idea or central theme cementing each speech.
+For inspiration, see the winners in our NSHSS Virtual Valedictorian Speeches, there you will find a recurring idea or central theme cementing each speech.

 Examples of themes suited for high school graduation include: